 deposit.

+May I be away from the dormitory overnight?
 Parents must submit written permission to the residential adviser in order for

 a student to be away overnight.
 The permission note must include the dates and